hanronghua/test/readme.txt

-Git is a  dietributed version control system
+Git is a  dietribu ted version control system

 git is a free software  distributed  under the gpl